victordomingos/Count-files/README.md

 ## Did you find a bug or do you have a suggestion?

-Please let me know, by opening a new issue.
+Please let me know, by opening a new issue or a pull request.